 Floyd Mayweather Jr. vs. Canelo Alvarez was an unqualified blockbuster in boxing terms.
 Every measure that can be applied to a fight has a new benchmark, and everyone who was on the back end earned more money than they’ve ever seen.
 Those are the same people, by the way, who before the fight were loudest in saying that Mayweather is “good for boxing.”

 And he is, if you’re someone who gets paid when he fights.
 As Mayweather Promotions CEO Leonard Ellerbe is fond of saying, boxing is a business.
-To him, and to others with similar job titles, winning a fight happens before the bell at the negotiating table.
+To him, and to others with similar job titles, winning a fight happens before the bell, at the negotiating table.
 That’s where the terms are dictated.
 If you’re the one dictating the terms, it’s because you’re the “A-side,” and the A-side is for winners.
-It’s one way of seeing things.

 He’s a lot better and he’s a lot richer.
 Those two achievements will be his legacy.
 But Floyd’s legacy is oddly where we, the consumers, and Mr. Ellerbe, the businessman, are in one boat and Floyd is in another all by himself.
-To Floyd, a legacy is the sum of his life’s work, something that will persist beyond him.
+To Floyd, a legacy is the sum of his life’s work, something that will persist beyond him in the form of statistics.
 To the rest of us, whether we see Mayweather as a once-in-a-lifetime prodigy, or as a beneficiary of soft opposition, or just as a cash cow with its hoof on the throttle of the gravy train, his legacy is our sport at this moment.

 So is he good for boxing?
 Here’s one possible answer: